yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/lab/README.md

 ### Assignment Submission Instructions
-Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations
+Refer to the the [lab submission instructions]((../../../reference/submission-instructions/labs/README.md)) for the complete lab submission process and expectations